anasbn3issa/AngularFirstApp/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This site was developed under the supervision of Ms.Ameni ROMMENE ,<strong> @Ameni ROMMENE </strong> (Computer science engineer | Esprit teacher )
+This site was developed under the supervision of Mrs . <strong> @Ameni ROMMENE </strong> (Computer science engineer | Esprit teacher )

 <p align="right">(<a href="#top">back to top</a>)</p>